RWTH workshop contents

 Start of session: 9:00h

-- Warmer activity: The Key Learning Points of Day 1?
+- Key Learning Points of Day 1?

 II.
 "International English": the Hidden Conflicts in Cross-cultural